Trump's former campaign chair Manafort had plan to benefit Putin

 Davis said he believes Manafort used his name without his permission on the strategy memo.
 “My name was on every piece of stationery used by the company and in every memo prior to 2006.
 It does not mean I had anything to do with the memo described,” Davis said.
 He took a leave of absence from the firm in late 2006 to work on John McCain’s 2008 presidential campaign.

 Manafort’s work with Deripaska continued for years, though they had a falling out laid bare in 2014 in a Cayman Islands bankruptcy court.
-The billionaire gave Manafort nearly $19-million to invest in a Ukrainian TV company called Black Sea Cable, according to legal filings by Deripaska’s representatives.
+The billionaire gave Manafort nearly $19 million to invest in a Ukrainian TV company called Black Sea Cable, according to legal filings by Deripaska’s representatives.
 It said that after taking the money, Manafort and his associates stopped responding to Deripaska’s queries about how the funds had been used.

 Early in the 2016 presidential campaign, Deripaska’s representatives openly accused Manafort of fraud and pledged to recover the money from him.
 After Trump earned the nomination, Deripaska’s representatives said they would no longer discuss the case.Report Typo/Error